KristianVaporwave/100days/README.md

 # Day 2
 Made the Love calculator, Rock Paper Scissors, Rollecoaster ride entry and Pizzeria Tried to use lists and some operations like "and" "or"

+# Day 3
+Learned about lists, nested lists, replacing items in a list and the random module.